 Yes!
 It’s a 200-watt head.
-The cabs that I use, those Blackstar cabs they are bigger than the normal Marshall cabs.
-They are kind of I don’t know, they’re are designed to be played loud I guess.
+The cabs that I use, those Blackstar cabs they are more significant than the regular Marshall cabs.
+They are kind of I don’t know; there are designed to be played loud I guess.
 It’s cool

 Gus tell me how did you start playing guitar?
 Was it as a kid?

 Yes.
-I started playing when I was 9 because my dad had this record at home he kept playing, Frampton Comes Alive, by Peter Frampton.
-I just loved the way he did the Talkbox and I thought it was like a robot effect or something.
-I didn’t think it was a guitar at the time.
+I started playing when I was nine because my dad had this record at home he kept playing, Frampton Comes Alive, by Peter Frampton.
+I just loved the way he did the Talkbox, and I thought it was a robot effect or something.
+I didn’t know it was a guitar at the time.
 Yes, that is how I was interested in picking up a guitar

 Interesting.
 Do you remember your first guitar?

 The first guitar that my dad got me was a classical guitar.
-For the first four years, I was kind of stuck with that classical guitar and I was going to some local music school basically learning a few chords and stuff nothing really too exciting but when I was fourteen he saved up and got me my first electric guitar, which I still have.
+For the first four years, I was stuck with that classical guitar, and I was going to some local music school learning a few chords and stuff nothing too exciting, but when I was fourteen, he saved up and got me my first electric guitar, which I still have.
 It is a Fender Stratocaster.
 It was one of those models and the first attempt that Fender made to try to be a bit more metal.
 It was like a Floyd with Rosewood and a humbucker

 How did you get into your first band?